tackyons/mobile-app/README.md

 ## Getting Started

-Follow these instructions to build and run the project
+Follow these instructions to build and run the project TODO

 ### Setup Flutter